Alline Bullock

-Alline Bullock (December 1, 1936 – September 4, 2010) was an American songwriter and the older sister of singer Tina Turner.
-Bullock was the one-time manager of the girl group the Ikettes.
-She wrote songs for Ike & Tina Turner as well as their band the Kings of Rhythm, most notably "Funkier Than a Mosquita's Tweeter" which was covered by Nina Simone.
+Ruby Alline Bullock Selico (December 1, 1936 – September 4, 2010) was an American songwriter.
+She was the older full sister of singer Tina Turner.
+Bullock once served as the manager of the girl group the Ikettes.
+She wrote songs for Ike & Tina Turner as well as their band the Kings of Rhythm, including "Funkier Than a Mosquita's Tweeter" which was covered by Nina Simone.

 Biography

 Ruby Alline Bullock was born on December 1, 1936, the second child of Zelma Priscilla (née Currie) and first to Floyd Richard Bullock.
-She had a half-sister, Evelyn Juanita Currie, who was two years older and a younger sister, Anna Mae Bullock, three years her junior.
+She had a half-sister, Evelyn Juanita Currie, who was two years older, and a younger sister, Anna Mae Bullock, three years her junior.
 Her family lived in Nutbush, Tennessee where her father worked as an overseer of the sharecroppers at Poindexter Farm on Highway 180.

 During World War II, her parents moved up north for work and she stayed at her maternal grandparents' home while her younger sister stayed with their paternal grandparents.
 After the war, Bullock and her sisters were reunited with their parents in Knoxville, Tennessee.
 Shortly after, the family returned to Haywood County and she attended Flagg Grove Elementary School.
 In 1950, her mother left without notice, moving to St. Louis, Missouri, to escape her volatile marriage.
 Her father remarried soon after and moved to Detroit, Michigan.
 Bullock and her sisters were sent to live with their grandmother Georgeanna Currie in Brownsville, Tennessee.
-As a teenager, her half-sister Evelyn died in a car crash alongside her cousins Margaret and Vela Evans.
+As a teenager, her half-sister Evelyn died in a car crash alongside her cousins Margaret and Vela Evans, but Evans survived the crash.
 After graduating from Carver High School in Brownsville, Bullock moved to Detroit to live with some relatives for a short while before reuniting with her mother in St. Louis.

 In 1956, Bullock's grandmother Georgeanna died and her sister Anna Mae joined them in St. Louis.
 Bullock introduced her sister to the club scene in St. Louis and the neighboring East St. Louis, Illinois.
 Bullock worked as a barmaid at the Manhattan Club where the house band was Ike Turner and his Kings of Rhythm.
 Turner had the most popular band in the Greater St. Louis area.
 Bullock was dating Kings of Rhythm drummer Eugene Washington when he gave Anna Mae the microphone during an intermission in 1957.
 Anna Mae joined the band as Little Ann, one of Turner's vocalists.